 An interesting panel at the event that I participated in, grouped several architects for a discussion on stage.
-Primary focus of the discussion centered around design, how to build, the culture of the Saudi customer, how to operate, etc. After thinking about our broad discussion, I have come up with my own thoughts that focus and summarize cinema design in KSA, as follows:
+The primary focus of the discussion centered around design, how to build, the culture of the Saudi customer, how to operate, etc. After thinking about our broad discussion, I have come up with my own thoughts that focus on and summarize cinema design in KSA, as follows:

 First and foremost, as cinema designers, we must solve for functionality and efficiency, understanding that cinema design is not a commodity business.
 There is an exact science to cinema design however there is an art to it as well.